NullandKale/dnd-setting/Calavan/TheHarvestFestival.md

 First to obliterate a scarecrow wins!

 1 target (scarecrow), with enough hp to last at least a 3 rounds,First, Second, and Third place is decided by who destroys it first.

+15 AC
+20 HP

+Gary P: 4 rounds, last one crits
+Entril: 14 rounds, misses 9 times in a row